 There are three common monetization models that developers use for their gaming apps.
 There are free games that have in-app purchases (sometimes called ‘freemium’ apps), paid games that have no in-app purchases, and paid apps that also have in-app purchases.

-If you want to earn the biggest profits possible, you need to understand how these successful models work, and think about which will be best for your gaming or casino app.
+If you want to earn the biggest profits possible while you’re traveling with those beautiful ladies of the Escorts Dusseldorf you need to understand how these successful models work and think about which will be best for your gaming or casino app.
 Ideally, you need to grab the attention of your player, and then keep them interested and playing for longer and longer.

 Free games with in-app purchases